 Folks willing to review products and services may be references in waiting.
 Just because they provided you with something once doesn’t mean you can’t ask for more from them.
 They may be willing to be a more active customer reference that speaks directly to your prospects.
 Or perhaps they would be willing to provide comments for an upcoming relevant news release.
 Use your best judgment, be respectful and ask appropriately, but remember to watch for these potentially valuable opportunities.

 If you don’t have an owner to oversee the quote campaign, you need to assign one.
 If it is left up to everyone or no one at all, you are not likely to receive the kind of results you are hoping for and you risk alienating customers.
 Consider assigning this important responsibility to someone in Marketing, Communications or Sales Operations as these departments are closest to customers and understand the sensitivities around caring for and servicing them.

 10. Use your results.

-Now that you are on your way, don’t forget why you started all this.
 Remember to promote the quotes on your website and in your sales and marketing materials.
 Gather constructive feedback and leverage it to close support issues, help in product development, and develop lasting improvements in your business.
 Use the quotations as a launching pad to propel your business to the next level.